mvuco00/Ethereum-ToDoList/README.md

 todoList.address
 ```

-- deploying new copy to blockchain
+- deploying new copy to the blockchain (if we added some new code)

 ```
-truffle migrate --reset (if we added some new code)
+truffle migrate --reset

 ```